Follow TV Tropes

 • Star Wars Legends: The Galactic Alliance Guard is shown looking this way in the Legacy of the Force series.
 Jacen Solo has them created to deal with Corellian terrorist activity on Coruscant but as he turns fully to The Dark Side and becomes Darth Caedus, they turn into “Jacen’s Fist”, paralleling his grandfather’s “Vader’s Fist” 501st Legion.
 Their helmets especially look like both German helmets and Vader’s helmet.
 The jackets, pants and high boots are similarly German-styled.

-• An unusual (and rather original) subversion occurs in Harry Turtledove's Southern Victory Alternate History series, where while the Confederates (who are supposed to be Nazi Germany in the series) pretty much copy almost everything the Nazis do and did—from trials, to their own Expy of Hitler, to even their own salute, party cry, and genocide.
+• An unusual (and rather original) subversion occurs in Harry Turtledove's Southern Victory Alternate History series, where while the Confederates (who are supposed to be Nazi Germany in the series) copy almost everything the Nazis do and did—from trials, to their own Expy of Hitler, to even their own salute, party cry, and genocide.
 The one thing the Freedom Party (the CSA version of the Nazi Party) doesn't copy is the uniforms.
 The description in the books and some of the covers show them to resemble WW2 US uniforms.
 The US on the other hand does use German-styled uniforms and helmets because they have had a long-standing alliance with Imperial Germany (to the point of almost hero worship of the German Empire).
 As for the Germans themselves, Germany is still under the Kaiser.
 And, ironically, despite TL-191 Confederates eventually becoming an Alternate History Nazi equivalent, they mostly use equipment and uniforms clearly based off of those of their traditional allies, the British and French (tanks suspiciously similar to British ones in WWI and Spitfire-like fighter planes in WWII).

 • What's even funnier about the Confederates in the Second Great War is, in spite of the uniforms and alliances with the traditional Allies, their military hardware ended up resembling German machinery.
 For examples, their Barrels (Tanks) were based on the Panther and Tiger tanks, their Hound Dog fighters were expies of Bf 109s, their Mule dive bombers were Stukas with Southern Crosses painted on the sides and they also fielded things like Barrel Busters (Tank Destroyers) and Stovepipes (Panzerschrecks).
-Despite this however, the US would be the one to field the first turbo (jet) fighters, specifically the Boeing-71 "Screaming Eagle", which was pretty much an expy of the Me 262.
+Despite this however, the US would be the one to field the first turbo (jet) fighters, specifically the Boeing-71 "Screaming Eagle", which was an expy of the Me 262.

 • In the Vorkosigan Saga, Barrayaran military uniforms incorporate high collars, peaked caps, capes and jackboots.
 It makes sense for them to lavish attention on their uniforms, since Barrayarans as a group are all military-mad, and the ruling-class Vor insist they are not an aristocracy but a military caste.
 In keeping with the spirit of the trope, just before the events of the series, the government employed political officers as military watchdogs.